duserzym/stl2fem/README.md

 The package is being developed around the Nikolaisen et al., 2022 magnetite inclusions in a sample from the Bushveld Complex dataset, but the core functions are generic STL-to-`.msh` helpers built on PyVista/VTK and Gmsh.
-The converted files can be found in branch [`Nikolaisen2022_stl2msh`](https://github.com/duserzym/stl2fem/tree/Nikolaisen2022_stl2msh)
+The converted files can be found in branch [`Nikolaisen2022_stl2msh`](https://github.com/duserzym/stl2fem/tree/Nikolaisen2022_stl2msh).
+The branch currently only contains the converted .msh files in nm units of all magnetite inclusions in Plag and those in the Opx are not converted yet.

 - data citation: Nikolaisen, E. S., Harrison, R., Fabian, K., Church, N., McEnroe, S. A., Sørensen, B. E., & Tegner, C. (2022).
 Hysteresis parameters and magnetic anisotropy of silicate-hosted magnetite exsolutions.
 Geophysical Journal International. https://doi.org/10.1093/gji/ggac007